marianelalell/Selenium-Project/readme.txt

 Install IntelliJ IDEA
 Create a new project
-- From Project Structure import Dependencies: chromewebdriver and selenium java Import Selenium Project project
+- From Project Structure import Dependencies: chromewebdriver and seleniumjava Import Selenium Project project